xuezzou/Rebuild-My-Professor/Radar-Chart/README.md

 1. (Others)
 2. Participation matters
-3. have extra credit
+3. Have extra credit
-4. engaging lecture
+4. Engaging lecture
-5. helpful office hour
+5. Helpful office hour
-6. heavy workload
+6. Heavy workload

-#### Multiclass Classification
+### Multiclass Classification

 - **[Collab notebook for using [CLS] token from bert](./Radar-Chart/bert-cls-token.ipynb)**
 - **[Collab notebook for bert + lstm](./Radar-Chart/bert-cls-token.ipynb)**

 After deciding the topics, we manually label those clusters to prepare data for training.
 We apply two different model architecture.
 The first model uses **Bert's pre-trained `[CLS]` token** with a linear layer, whereas our second model uses Bert's **pre-trained embedding on all words** and connect it to **LSTM** for training.

-**Metrics & Results**
+#### Sample Sentences

+1. "You should be fine as long as you go over the lectures!" - *Participation matters*
+2. "He also give big curves and extra credit at the end." - *Have extra credit*
+3. "Super interesting lectures and very friendly and hilarious!" - *Engaging Lecture*
+4. "He has very generous office hours and is willing to help you if you have any questions." - *Helpful office hour*
+5. "Expect lots of work - written quizzes twice a week, oral quiz once a week, and graded homework three times a week." - *Heavy workload*
+6. "Doesn't reply to emails." - *Other*
+7. "Also, he gives 5 pop-quizzes so beware." - *Other*
+8. "Run, don't walk." - *Other*

+#### Metrics & Results

 We evaluate both models using the training loss vs validation loss curve and class accuracy.
 The overall accuracy for both models is around 86%.
 Check out both notebook for more detailed information.

 #### Score Calculation & Nomalization

-[TODO Qu Ao]
+**[TODO Xue]**

 ### Visualization & Web Server

-The code for the web server and visualization are in the folder (TODO link here).
+The code for the web server and visualization are in the folder ( link here **[Todo @Ao]**).

-How to run
+**How to run**
+**[Todo @Ao]**

 ### Future work

 Training data argumentation
 lighter weight model